 A lot of time and energy is required to build mobile iOS/Android apps.
 Aside from the coding and UI design you need to plan functionality ahead of time.
 This way you can start programming immediately and implement key features without a hassle.

 The best way to start off a mobile application is through wireframing.
 This is a design process where you lay out each of the app’s views in detail.
 This could be just a rough sketch, but many designers will spend time going that extra step.
 Wireframing is all up to your personal decisions and how much pre-planning needs to be done.
-I’ve gone into some detailed tips below focusing on creative techniques for intuitive wireframe designs.
+I’ve gone into some detailed tips for wireframing below focusing on creative techniques for intuitive designs.

 Planning Application Views